Suzanna-Linn/slua/docs/upcoming.md

 ### export

-*status: ready for development, not implemented.*
+*status: implemented, in testing, not released.*

 The **export** keyword serves as a mechanism to expose definitions from a module script so they can be accessed by other scripts that import it via **require()**.